 “A leg bag is a smaller size urine collection bag for your urinary (Foley) catheter.
 The leg bag can be worn on your leg during times when you are out of bed to collect urine.”2

 “There are two types of bags that can be attached to your catheter.
-The larger one has a longer tube and goes to a larger volume bag (right photo).
+The larger one has a longer tube and goes to a larger volume bag.
 This is the preferred drainage bag to use except when leaving the house and going into public.
 Because of its size, it drains the bladder better and may prevent your bladder from getting over-full, which can delay the return of normal bladder function.
 The other bag has a shorter tube and a smaller collection bag and can be strapped to your leg (leg bag, left photo).
 This allows it to be kept out of sight under loose-fitting pants or a long dress.

 The larger bag must be used for overnight drainage since it holds more urine.
-Whenever the leg bag is used, it is necessary to pay close attention to its volume and not allow it to become over-full.
+Whenever the leg bag is used, it is necessary to pay close attention to its volume and not allow it to overflow.
 If it gets too full, it will not drain the bladder well and urine will back up into the bladder delaying the return of normal bladder function.
 Poor bladder drainage also increases your risk of bladder infection.”3

 - A sanitized or fresh leg bag with straps or tape